 It’s a question DPU gets often.
 And with new recycling regulations, JP was tasked with educating customers on what can’t be recycled to avoid cart contamination.

 Rather than scolding customers about what you can and can’t recycle, we decided to create a campaign that was equally interactive and engaging.
 We developed a look and feel that mirrored the emoji-filled, selfie world of Instagram and created the #CanIRecycleThis campaign.
 We introduced curious residents who submitted photos of items they wanted to recycle and posed questions such as “Which cart does this go in?” and “Can I recycle this?”
 Answers were written in a tongue-in-cheek voice, as if coming directly from DPU.
 Funny, witty and even sometimes sassy responses were memorable, and the call to action encouraged customers to submit their recycling questions.

 We took the conversation happening on social media and brought it to life on a variety of channels.
 The recycling questions, witty answers and the Insta-inspired creative elements were featured in DPU’s monthly billing inserts and digital ads.
 From there, viewers were directed to the city’s microsite and DPU’s Instagram.

 Web Development & Video

 The custom microsite highlights the most common items people toss into their blue, gray and green carts.
-It also features a special section on how to donate old vehicles in the area.
-For customers who didn’t find a specific item on the site, we invited them to ask the City’s Solid Waste Division on Instagram, where we were able to respond in a memorable way.
+It also features a special section on how to donate old vehicles.
+For customers who didn’t find a specific item on the site, we invited them to ask the city’s Solid Waste Division on Instagram, where we were able to respond in a memorable way.